A ghost slug (Selenochlamys ysbryda) is a predatory air-breathing land slug.

 The slug lies in flower beds waiting to suck unsuspecting “like spaghetti” worms.

-With bladed teeth, they can eat earthworms, and biologists are now trying to find out how “alien” species have invaded Welsh gardens.
+They can eat earthworms with bladed teeth, and biologists are now trying to discover how “alien” species have invaded Welsh gardens.

 Ben Rowson, a biologist at the Cardiff National Museum, said, “Selenochlamys ysbryda seemed appropriate for this nocturnal hunter and indicated where it was first found.”

-Bill Symondson, an ecologist at Cardiff University, said: “The lack of eyes and body-colour could indicate the species that have evolved in the cave system.
+Bill Symondson, an ecologist at Cardiff University, said: “The lack of eyes and body color could indicate the species that have evolved in the cave system.

 Entomologist Quentin Wheeler, director of the International Institute for Species Exploration at Arizona State University, said: “Most people do not realize just how incomplete our knowledge of the Earth’s species is, or the steady pace at which taxonomists are exploring that diversity.”

-He added: “The tracing of the species of the world and their unique attributes are essential parts of the understanding of the history of life.”
+He added: “Tracing the world’s species and their unique attributes are essential to understanding the history of life.”

 Species